bad-mushroom/gamelogs-parser/README.md

 ### Parse Log File

 Once a log file has been queued, the parsing command will take over.
 The parser will automatically determine the game/mod contained withing the log file and call the appropriate class file configured for that spaecific game.

+The parser will also attempt to de-duplicate individual matches and ignore incomplete ones.

 ```
 ./gamelogs logs:parse <log-hash>